Mass Timber- Finishing Well — hero

 While we may be biased, the incremental cost of a high-quality finish is small compared to the long-term benefits.
 Proper finishing preserves visual quality, reduces future maintenance, and avoids unnecessary repair or refinishing.
 It is a modest investment that protects a significant one.

-That half millimetre matters and it deserves a place in every mass timber plan.
+That half millimetre matters, and it deserves a place in every mass timber plan.